The keys() method of the Cache interface returns a Promise that resolves to an array of Request objects representing the keys of the Cache.

 -

 A string that represents a specific cache to search within.
-Note that this option is ignored by Cache.keys()
+Note that this option is ignored by Cache.keys().

 Return value

-that resolves to an array of Request
+A Promise that resolves to an array of Request objects.

 Examples